 7. Get Pre-Approved

-If you have your financial house in order, you can help streamline the home-buying process by getting pre-approved for a mortgage loan and lock in your interest rate.
-This shows home sellers that you’re serious, qualified, and ready to close on a home, making you more attractive as a potential buyer.
+If you have your financial factors in order, you can help streamline the home-buying process by getting pre-approved for a mortgage loan and lock in your interest rate.
+Getting pre-approved shows home sellers that you’re serious, qualified, and ready to close on a home, making you more attractive as a potential buyer.